 · EDLT 4113 - Literacy in Intermediate Grades

 · EDEL 4063 - Critical Inquiry and Integrated Instruction

 · Pass OSAT Elementary Subtests 1 & 2

 Students who desire a secondary certification in history, math, science, English, or other areas, must pass the associated state exam after obtaining their initial Special Education certification.
 Students may need to take additional courses to gain needed expertise to pass the state exams.

 Certification for Non-US Citizens

-Non-US citizens are able to obtain Oklahoma Special Education teacher certification upon successful completion of their plan of study and the Oklahoma certification exams.
+Non-US citizens can attain Oklahoma Special Education teacher certification upon successful program completion and passing required Oklahoma certification exams.